bps-github7/Class_Generator/documentation/README.md

 > class_1 : attr1, attr2, attr3 : method_1, method_2, SMmethod_3, CMmethod_4

-## 5) Running in interactive mode
-* 5.1 How To:
+# Interactive-mode

 * Running in interactive mode is the default user interface when the program is run without arguments or the option -i is used.

-You can either provide inlines to the interactive prompt until done, or be guided through the process of creating a class or package step by step.
+* You can either provide inlines to the interactive prompt until done, or be guided through the process of creating a class or package step by step.

+## Getting to know Inlines with Interative mode:

+Interactive mode is reccomended for first time users.
+The process of building the classes or modules from the ground up will help users understand the logical construction of inlines.
+Because packaging inlines are required first in the interactive mode, this enforces rules presumed as 'best practices' in the alternative modes.

+As explained in previous sections, packaging is required first because it creates files.
+While regular inlines also create files, the parser can fill in the gaps by determining which generated classes from the packaging get filled with what data from the regular inputs.

+for example:

+`<p:(package1 : classA, moduleA)>`
+`ClassA : attr1, attr2 : method1 : -te`

+creates a 'ClassA' with the specified members, and assumes that the extension is:

+`ClassA (package1): attr1, attr2 : method1 : -te`

+because of the previously provided class file.

+A more problematic example would be:

+`ClassA / classB : attr1/attr2, attr3,attr4 : method1 , method2 : -t / -e`
+`<p:(package1 : ClassA, ClassB)>`

+unless the packaging is explicitly provided and declares that ClassA and ClassB are members of a different package, then a duplicate version of ClassA and ClassB will be created in the [default package](##default-package)